pestphp/website/source/docs/higher-order-tests.md

 Pest also provides support for **higher order tests**, which are shortcuts for performing common actions while writing your tests.

-The best way of thinking about this is: If you don't provide a closure, the chained methods are going to create a closure for you.
+The best way to think about this is: If you don't provide a closure, the chained methods are going to create a closure for you.
 Here is the most basic example: